Individual Privacy Accounting via a Renyi Filter: R enyi privacy filter

-In the context of individual privacy, Proposition \ref{prop:odometer} allows designing a personalized privacy odometer for all analyzed data points.
+In the context of individual privacy, Proposition \ref{prop:odometer} allows designing a personalized privacy tracker for all analyzed data points.
 Here, we track $O_t^{(i)}$ for all points $X_i\in S$.
 The update is analogous to that of Algorithm \ref{alg:renyi-odometer}, the difference being that a separate privacy filter is applied to the individual privacy parameters for all points separately.
-Naturally, each data point has its own random times of filter exceedances, $\{T_j^{(i)}\}_j$.
-Formally, we define the sequence $\{T_j^{(i)}\}_j$ recursively as
+Naturally, each data point has its own random times of filter exceedances, formally defined as

 Here, $\rho_t^{(i)}$ are individual privacy parameters, measured according to equation \eqref{eqn:stronger-ind-rho}.